indicates a term originated by Jack Martin Leith.

 Read more about joy

-Matus, Don Juan
+Matus, don Juan

 Meaning

 That which makes life and work truly worthwhile.
 Source: Edward Matchett.
-Read more about meaning

 Meeting, co-creation

 A collaborative gathering taking place over half a day, an entire day or several days, and usually forming part of a broader programme of work aimed at solving a pressing problem, effecting a desired change or bringing into being something new that will generate value for customers or users and other beneficiaries.
 Such a meeting brings together diverse stakeholders, often in large numbers (the upper limit being constrained only by the capacity of the preferred venue) and with widely-differing agendas and perspectives, in order to discuss issues of heartfelt concern, share ideas, pool knowledge, explore possibilities and devise plans for sustained collaborative action.
-Read more about co-creation meetings

 Meta generator